-The problem of tracking multiple moving targets arises in many domains including surveillance, navigation and speech processing.
-In this study we are interested in localizing and tracking multiple acoustic sources that may move, such as concurrent speakers at a cocktail party.
-A solution to this problem is needed in many speech processing applications such as meeting segmentation, hands-free speech acquisition and hearing prosthesis [1] [2].
+THE problem of tracking multiple moving targets arises in many domains including surveillance, navigation, and speech processing.
+In this paper, we are interested in localizing and tracking multiple acoustic sources that may move, such as concurrent speakers at a cocktail party.
+A solution to this problem is needed in many speech processing applications such as meeting segmentation, hands-free speech acquisition, and hearing prosthesis [1], [2].

 Numerous multitarget tracking algorithms have been developed, mostly for radar sensors (for a review see [3]).
-There are two main approaches to target tracking that utilize Bayesian inference: Multiple hypothesis tracking (MHT) and Bayesian filtering.
+There are two main approaches to target tracking that utilize Bayesian inference: multiple hypothesis tracking (MHT) and Bayesian filtering.
 The MHT attempts to optimally associate the noisy measurements over time to form multiple tracks.
 For a particular hypothesis, a Kalman filter is associated with each track and a maximum a posteriori (MAP) cost is computed using the Kalman filter innovation sequence and the a priori track set probability.
 Finally, the estimated tracks are obtained by comparing all the hypothesized track sets using the MAP cost.
 Bayesian filtering, on the other hand, aims at the conditional mean estimation of the location state space.
 The conditional probability is recursively estimated by combining a model for the source motions and a likelihood for the state space given a set of noisy measurements.
-The Bayesian tracker has a closed-form solution only for a linear process with Gaussian noise which is equivalent to the Kalman filter in this case.
+The Bayesian tracker has a closedform solution only for a linear process with Gaussian noise which is equivalent to the Kalman filter in this case.
 In general, optimum MHT and Bayesian solutions require an exponential number of evaluations and therefore are deemed impractical [4].
 Hypothesis pruning and merging techniques have been proposed to reduce this computational burden, including measurement gating [5], probabilistic data association [6], and Viterbi based algorithms [7].
-An approximation to Bayesian filtering for nonlinear functions, non-Gaussian noises, and multi-modal distributions is provided using sequential Monte-Carlo methods, also known as particle filtering [8] [9].
+An approximation to Bayesian filtering for nonlinear functions, non-Gaussian noises, and multimodal distributions is provided using sequential Monte Carlo (SMC) methods, also known as particle filtering [8], [9].
 When the number of active sources rapidly varies the above algorithms require complex birth/death rules to initiate and terminate individual tracks.
+Recently, a Bayesian tracking framework based on the random finite set (RFS) theory has been proposed to statistically model the time-varying number of sources [10].
+In the RFS approach, the multitarget states and the multitarget measurements are modeled as random finite sets that change their cardinality as well as their values with time.
+As in standard Bayesian filtering, SMC implementations of the Bayesian RFS filter produce computationally tractable solutions.
+However, as the number of objects increases the Bayesian RFS filter becomes expensive to implement.
+A more tractable alternative is the probability hypothesis density (PHD) filter which propagates only the first moment of the multitarget posterior [10].

-HMM has also been proposed for target tracking in sonar networks by employing the Markovian modeling of source dynamics in a discretized target space [10].
-It is important to note that this framework can handle multi-modal likelihood distributions.
+HMM has been proposed for multiple frequency line tracking as well as target tracking in sonar networks by employing the Markovian modeling of source dynamics in a discretized target space [11], [12].
+It is important to note that this framework can handle multimodal likelihood distributions.
 Due to discrete Markov modeling, Viterbi decoding can be used to efficiently search for the most likely state sequences.
-The number of targets is, however, decided in this algorithm in a postprocessing step based on detection of local maxima in the likelihood distribution.
+Track initiation and termination can be modeled probabilistically in an HMM framework by, for example, introducing transitions from and to a terminating state [11].